 XVI.
 Electronic Communications, Notifications and Marketing

-The User accepts that the CMA communicates with them by electronic means, in particular by e-mail addressed to the address associated with the Account or through notifications displayed in the Portal.
+The User accepts that the CMA communicates with them by electronic means, in particular by e-mail to the address associated with the Account or through notifications displayed in the Portal.
 Operational communications form an integral part of the Service and may not be unsubscribed without termination of the Account.
-Operational communications are limited to the following closed list: (a) security and authentication notices (including 2FA codes, login alerts, password reset, suspected compromise); (b) confirmation, modification or cancellation of a booking, of a subscription, of an event registration or of a ticket purchase; (c) invoicing and payment notices; (d) notification of material changes to the present Terms, to the Privacy Policy or to the other documents incorporated into them; (e) any notice required by law or by a competent authority.
+Operational communications are limited to: (a) security and authentication notices (2FA codes, login alerts, password reset, suspected compromise); (b) confirmation, modification or cancellation of a booking, subscription, event registration or ticket purchase; (c) invoicing and payment notices; (d) notification of material changes to these Terms, to the Privacy Policy or to the other documents incorporated into them; (e) any notice required by law or by a competent authority; (f) information about scheduled maintenance operations or other significant interruptions of the Portal, in accordance with section XVII.

 Marketing communications (in particular newsletters informing the User of future events or activities of the CMA) are sent only on the basis of the prior, informed and freely given consent of the User collected at the time of Account creation or subsequently in the User's profile settings.
 The User may at any time withdraw that consent, with effect for the future, by means of the unsubscribe link provided in each marketing communication, by adjusting the corresponding setting in their profile, or by writing to mydata@rockhal.lu.